-In the 1950s logging companies, with permission from each state, reintroduced fishers into northern New England to control porcupines.
-At the time, porcupines were decimating seedlings planted by the timber companies to reestablish trees in logged areas.
-Fisher is the only species to deliberately target porcupines as prey.
+Intentional reintroduction efforts also helped fisher populations rebound.
+In the 1950s, with permission from each state, logging companies reintroduced fishers into northern New England to control porcupines.
+At the time, porcupines were decimating seedlings planted by the timber companies to reestablish trees in logged areas—and fishers are the only species to deliberately target porcupines as prey.

-In the east they are now found in southern Canada, New England and New York, and in scattered locations in Pennsylvania, West Virginia, and Virginia.
+In eastern North America, fishers are now found in southern Canada, New England, and New York, and in scattered locations in Pennsylvania, West Virginia, and Virginia.
 They may be potentially found in practically every community in Massachusetts.

 Food & Diet

-For the most part fishers are carnivores, although they will eat berries and fruit when available.
-They eat rabbits, snowshoe hares, squirrels, raccoons, mice, reptiles, amphibians, insects, carrion (dead or decaying animal flesh), and occasionally house cats.
+Fishers are mostly carnivores, although they consume berries and fruit when available.
+They will eat rabbits, snowshoe hares, squirrels, raccoons, mice, reptiles, amphibians, insects, carrion (dead or decaying animal flesh), and occasionally outdoor cats.
 Even though fishers do not catch live fish, they will eat dead fish found on the shore of a lake or pond.

 Fishers are one of the few mammals that prey on porcupines.
-Porcupines are difficult to kill, but a dead porcupine can provide many days of food for a fisher, so it is worth the effort.
-While on the ground, the fisher continually attacks the only vulnerable portions of the porcupine’s body, its face and underbelly.
+Porcupines are difficult to kill, but a dead porcupine can provide many days of food for a fisher so it's worth the effort.
+While on the ground, the fisher continually attacks the only vulnerable portions of the porcupine’s body—its face and underbelly.
 When facial wounds have weakened the porcupine, the fisher goes in for the kill.
 To avoid the quills, the fisher eats its prey starting at the head, neck, or underbelly.

-A litter of 1 to 4 kits is born in a maternity den in a hollow tree.
-The blind and helpless newborns are dependent on the mother for nearly four months (the male does not help rear the young).
-Young fishers begin to capture their own prey at four months of age, and disperse by the time they are five months old.
+Kits are generally born in March in litters of 1-6 individuals.
+Born blind and with very little fur, the helpless kits are dependent on their mother for the next few months.
+Young fishers begin to capture their own prey around four months of age, and disperse by the time they are five months old.

 Situations & Solutions

-Fishers are secretive and elusive creatures.
-They keep their distance from humans and do not den under buildings.
-That being said, fisher sightings have increased significantly since 2000, which may cause concern among homeowners and cat owners.
-Learn More about how to protect small animals.
+Fishers avoid humans and don't den under buildings.
+That being said, fisher sightings have increased significantly since 2000, which may cause concern among homeowners.
+Information about fisher sightings & encounters >